umarasif/rgbd_segmentation/README.md

 This software was built and tested using Windows 7.
 The software has dependencies on the following libraries which are already included in the repository as dll files.

-- Accord (The framework is licensed under the GNU Lesser Public License v2.1)
+- Accord (The framework is licensed under the GNU Lesser Public License v2.1 available at: http://accord-framework.net/license.html)
-- AForge (AForge.NET Framework is published under LGPL v3 license)
+- AForge (AForge.NET Framework is published under LGPL v3 license available at: http://www.aforgenet.com/framework/license.html)
 - EmguCV (The framework is licensed under the GNU GPL license v3)
 - OpenTK (The toolkit is distributed under the permissive MIT/X11 license)